 - reasonable air, land or sea travel costs and accommodation.
-As an example, reasonable travel costs would include economy international flights and 3 or 4 star accommodation. - interpretation and translation - communications, advertising and promotion, graphic design, photography - publications and printed material - production costs (such as freight or artists' fees) - research - labour costs of Australian employees you directly employ to deliver the grant project [but not ongoing salaries], or other activities determined as eligible by the Program Delegate.
+As an example, reasonable travel costs would include economy international flights and 3- or 4-star accommodation. - interpretation and translation - communications, advertising and promotion, graphic design, photography - publications and printed material - production costs (such as freight or artists' fees) - research - labour costs of Australian employees you directly employ to deliver the grant project (but not ongoing salaries or labour costs related to matters other than delivering the grant activity), or - other activities determined as eligible by the Program Delegate.